The McCleary-ESSER Trap

 A 2022 National Center for Education Statistics study found that Washington spends more per pupil on administration than the national average, a finding that has been cited across the political spectrum in discussions of the state's education finance structure.14

-At the union level, WEA's hired executive director received total compensation of $415,545 in the 2021-22 fiscal year, according to the union's IRS Form 990 filing.
-WEA president Larry Delaney, an elected officer, received $312,281 in total compensation the same year.4
+At the union level, WEA's hired executive director received total compensation of $415,545 in fiscal year 2021-22, per the union's IRS Form 990.
+WEA president Larry Delaney, an elected officer, received $312,281 the same year.4

 Sources & Notes